As we approach 2025, UK employers are increasingly considering drug testing as a proactive measure to ensure workplace safety and efficiency.

 3. For-Cause Testing

-• Considerations: Employers should document observations and ensure that the suspicion is based on factual evidence.
+For-cause testing is conducted when there is reasonable suspicion of substance misuse.
+Employers should document observations and ensure the suspicion is based on factual evidence.

 4. Post-Incident Testing